September 2017 Update

 The ZOE XL2 Deluxe

 is a relatively economical lightweight umbrella stroller for two.
-This cool double offers many features that make travelling with two easier for parents and passengers, including a nice storage bin, huge canopies, identical seating, and cup holders for parents and little ones.
-While not the easiest to push and turn thanks to small plastic wheels, we think the lighter weight and smaller fold make this trade-off worthwhile for travel or use as a secondary stroller.
-The ZOE outperformed any other double lightweight competitor by a large margin and won our Editors' Choice award for Double Umbrella Stroller with an overall score 20 points higher than the competition.
+This cool double offers many features that make traveling with two easier for parents and passengers, including a nice storage bin, huge canopies, identical seating, and cup holders for parents and little ones.
+While not the easiest to push and turn thanks to small plastic wheels, we think the lighter weight and smaller fold make this trade-off worthwhile for travel or use as a second product.
+The ZOE outperformed the other double lightweight competitors by a large margin and won our Editors' Choice award for Double Umbrella Stroller with an overall score that is 20 points higher than the competition.